joshl26/Outdoorsy/README.md

 </p>

-Outdoorsy is a full-stack website project where users can create and review campgrounds.
-In order to review or create a campground, you must have an account.
-This project was coded from scratch by myself and completed as part of Colt Steele's web dev bootcamp course on udemy.
+Outdoorsy is a full-stack website project where users can create and review campsites.
+In order to review or create a campsite, you must have an account.

-This project is being created created using Node.js, Express, MongoDB, and Bootstrap.
-Passport.js is used to handle authentication.
+This project is being created using the technologies listed below.

 ## Functionalities

 >Everyone can view the camps and reviews without signing up or logging in.

->The user will have to login to edit the campground details or any comments.
+>The user will have to login to edit the campsite details or any comments.

->The user can only edit/delete the campgrounds and comments that they have added.
+>The user can only edit/delete the campsites and comments that they have added.

 >All the data will pe persistent and is stored in the amazon cloud.